-The STFC draws on many aspects of engineering, working with the academic and industrial communities to share its expertise in materials engineering, space and ground-based astronomy technologies, laser science, microelectronics, wafer scale manufacturing, particle and nuclear physics, alternative energy production, radio communications and radar.
+The STFC, part of UK Research and Innovation, keeps the UK at the forefront of international science.
+STFC draws on many aspects of science and engineering, working with academia and industry to share its expertise in materials science, space and ground-based astronomy technologies, laser science, microelectronics, wafer scale manufacturing, particle and nuclear physics, alternative energy production, radio communications and radar.

 UK Space Agency

 The UK Space Agency is responsible for all strategic decisions on the UK civil space programme and provide a clear, single voice for UK space ambitions.

 A key goal in the current UK space strategy is to increase awareness among the general public of the UK’s space programme and of the role that space plays in everyday life.

 Thanks to funding from the Space Exploration Education and Outreach Award Scheme, this year the UK Space Agency are funding the ExoMars Rover Zone.

 Wellcome are dedicated to achieving extraordinary improvements in human and animal health.
 They support the brightest minds in biomedical research and the medical humanities.
 Wellcome’s public engagement grants are intended to promote interest, excitement and debate around science and society.
 With this grant we hope to show that engineering is not just about Maths and Physics.
 Biology and Chemistry play a very large part too.